 There is no age limit to becoming an organ donor, and everyone is eligible regardless of race, health, and ethnicity.
 Almost all major religions support organ donation.

 Registering to Become an Organ Donor

-Registering to become an organ donor is easy; however, this simple, yet generous, act can save lives and help more than 75 people.
+Registering to become an organ, eye, and tissue donor is easy; however, this simple, yet generous act can save lives and help more than 75 people.